Ecliptia/moonlink.js/README.md

 5. **Suryansh** - Second contributor and helped discover bugs 🌷

--   Nah, ItzGG, SuperPlayerBot, ddemile, Tasty-Kiwi, rrm, WilsontheWolf, Aertic, 'Forster, Fireball, Ghos't, loulou310 - Xotak
+Other contributors: Nah, ItzGG, SuperPlayerBot, ddemile, Tasty-Kiwi, rrm, WilsontheWolf, Aertic, 'Forster, Fireball, Ghos't, loulou310 - Xotak

 We sincerely thank all the contributors mentioned above and everyone who contributed to this project in any way.
 Your support is truly appreciated. 🙏